-But the most painful losses we go through, as we see from Parashas Chayei Sarah, are the loss of a close relative.
+In any connection to another that we enter, we must know that all of these connections are temporary.
+We must first realize that just as we enter into a relaloss of a close relative.
 Losing a father or mother makes a person feel somewhat lonely, for the parent has gone away, and the child is left here on this world, apart from the parent who has gone.